 In the following example, we push three names to a list (stored in a key named friends) and return elements ranging from 0 to -1 (where the value of -1 means that Redis should retrieve elements to the end of the list).

 Using LPOP, we remove and return the first element of the list (conversely, RPOP does the same thing but with the last element of the list).

-If I wanted to get all members of a set, I can use SMEMBERS.
+If I wanted to get all members of a set, I could use SMEMBERS.

 Redis includes several built-in set functions.
 For example, let’s create a second set called birdpowers.
 We can combine the superpowers and birdpowerssets and return a list with the values from both using SUNION.

 We also have access to sorted sets, which are similar to regular sets, except each value has an associated score.
 This allows us to sort the elements in the set.
 In the following example, we create a sorted set called hackers, which includes the names of famous hackers and each person’s year of birth.

 In the final line, we return values within the hackers set using ZRANGE, which brings back a subset of the values present.